 Joanna Nell’s bestselling debut novel blows away the cobwebs of social conditioning with a hilarious story of growing old disgracefully.

 Peggy Smart is turning eighty soon, and boy does her family know it.
-A walker turns up on her doorstep, sent by her daughter, and Peggy’s son keeps telling her she should “be more careful”.
+A walker frame, sent by Peggy’s daughter, turns up on her doorstep, and her son keeps telling her she should “be more careful”.
 But Peggy has more in her sights than moving into a home.
 For example, handsome widower Brian Cornell – who has two knee replacements – and time with her two young grandchildren.

 So does Angela Valentine, sophisticated fashionista and Peggy’s long-lost friend.
 When Angie suddenly moves into Jacaranda Retirement Village, she introduces Peggy and the Village community to fashion, fabulousness, and everything you shouldn’t do “at your age”.
 But why is Angie doing Peggy so many favours?
 And can their friendship last after all those years?

 Filled with unexpected laugh-out-loud moments, the book is light-hearted and witty while compassionately sharing the concerns of growing older.
 Joanna’s experience as a GP is evident in the character of young Dr Stephen Lim, whose sense of humour helps Peggy navigate various ailments.
 Like Dr Stephen, Joanna treats the physicality of ageing with care and humour.
 We experience Peggy’s worries about her memory issues, and a heart condition hovers behind the seemingly indomitable Angie.
 Yet what really matters for all these characters is the people they love and a sense of fun.